This is based on opinion. Please don't list it on a work's trope example list.

 Carlo getting whacked as retribution for the above scene.
 After being told he's getting put on a plane to Vegas, he's put in a car with Pete Clemenza sitting behind him.
 Clemenza garrotes him so viciously that he's pulled partly into the backseat and kicks at the windshield, shattering it, which is a good thing because it saves us from witnessing the garrote cutting through the bastard's neck.
 It doesn't save us from hearing it.

 The scene in which Woltz, after actually refusing an offer he couldn't refuse, wakes up in bed the next morning with the bloody head of his favorite horse.
 Creepier still is that they used the head of a real dead horse.

-In The Part II, the simple fact that Don Ciccio has killed the entire family of Vito and even looking for him when he was a child is just horrible.
+In The Part II, Don Ciccio killing the entire Vito's family when he was a child.

 Likewise, the scene where Vito returned to his hometown to find Don Ciccio, who was old as well as somewhat blind and deaf.
 This didn't stop Vito from slicing Ciccio's stomach open with a blade to avenge his family, showing just how strong his desire for revenge was.